Kentucky Wildcats at Florida Gators

-- Location: Exactech Arena at Stephen O’Connell Center in Gainesville, Florida.
+- Where: Exactech Arena at The Stephen C O’Connell Center in Gainesville, Florida.

-- Radio: Tom Leach and Mike Pratt will have the UK radio network call on 630 AM, 98.1 FM in Lexington and on the UK Sports Network.
+- Radio: Tom Leach and Mike Pratt will have the UK radio network call on 630 AM and 98.1 FM in Lexington or online at UKAthletics.com.

 - Rosters: UK | UF

 - Odds: The Wildcats opened as a 2.5-point road favorite, but the line has grown to 4.5 as of Saturday morning.
 KenPom projected them to be an 2.5-point favorite.
 The Wildcats have covered the spread in five-straight games but haven’t covered the spread vs. Florida since Feb.
 25 of 2017.
 Check out more analysis and betting trends here.